Valkyrie Elysium: Reception

-The game received an aggregate score of 65/100 on Metacritic, indicating "mixed or average reviews".
+The game received an aggregate score of 65/100 on Metacritic on PlayStation 5, indicating "mixed or average reviews".

 Paul Shkreli of RPGamer rated the game's PS5 version 3.5/5 points, noting that its existence felt like a "miracle in itself" due to the series' long dormancy.
 He opined that while the game's combat system did not line up with what fans expected for a continuation of the series, the gameplay and music were good when judged on their own merits.
 Shkreli called the character designs and art "gorgeous", and the transition to action combat "gracefully handled", saying that it felt like an "organic and natural" successor.
 However, he called the world "mostly empty" save for enemies, remarking that it did not feel like a world in need of saving, and noted that the graphical quality varied greatly.
 He also described the world-building as "paper thin", with a "sparse" story that was "brief and predictable".

 Chris Shive of Hardcore Gamer also rated the PS5 version 3.5/5 points, calling the excitement about a return to the franchise "short-lived" when it was shown to be action-based.
 He said that, despite the "bare bones" story, the battle system "delivers", calling it enjoyable throughout the game despite being "rough around the edges".
 Saying that it had the potential to be a great game, he nevertheless called the execution too uneven and "minimal", and the storytelling and level design "uninspired".
 Josh Torres of RPG Site rated the game 7/10 points, praising the battle system, but calling every other aspect of the game "mediocre".
 He described the story as "barebones and predictable", saying that the living NPCs of previous games were much more "poignant" than Elysium's Hollow Blossoms, voices of people who were already dead.
 He also criticized the presentation of the Einherjar memories, saying they compared unfavorably with the Thousand Years of Dreams from Lost Odyssey.
 He ultimately expressed his hope that the series would not be "overtaken" by the gameplay style going forward, and that it would continue to be a spin-off.